Ancient Music, Pamphylia, Plancia Magna, Turkey

 Exploring Seleukeia (Lyrbe) – images from a forgotten city in Pamphylia

 The ancient city of Seleukeia (or Lyrbe) is located 15 km north of Manavgat and was only rediscovered by archaeologists in the early 1970s.
-The city is known to have been founded as a fortified acropolis town to be used as a final defence and protection site in the case of an attack on Side.… Continue reading Exploring Seleukeia (Lyrbe) – images from a forgotten city in Pamphylia
+The city is known to have been founded as a fortified acropolis, serving as a final defence and protection in the event of an attack on Side.
+Upon the pirates' capture… Continue reading Exploring Seleukeia (Lyrbe) – images from a forgotten city in Pamphylia

 Asia Minor, Hadrian, Hadrian portrait, Nerva–Antonine dynasty, Pamphylia, SPQR, Turkey